 Remember that saving money for the future offers you immediate benefit now

-Everyone knows the importance of saving and investing your income now so that when you have less or no working income in the future you can live a good life.
+Everyone knows the importance of saving money and investing your income now so that when you have less or no working income in the future you can live a good life.
 That’s great, but who wants to think that far to get them excited about saving money.
 Shifting the focus to the immediate present we can look how else you may benefit from having a diligent savings plan.

 Creditors view someone with a diligent savings plan and assets more favorably than someone without